Temür Khan

-Temür was the third son of the Crown Prince Zhenjin and a grandson of the Yuan Dynasty founder Kublai Khan.
+Temür was the third son of the Crown Prince Zhenjin and a grandson of the Yuan dynasty founder Kublai Khan.
 During his rule, he achieved the nominal suzerainty of all Mongol states of the time.
-He showed respect for Confucianism, and called off invasions of Burma, Đại Việt and Japan.
-However, his reign was beset by corruption and administrative inefficiencies.
+He showed respect for Confucianism, and called off invasions of Burma, Đại Việt, and Japan.
+His reign was beset by corruption and administrative inefficiencies.

 Early life

 Named Öljeyitü Khan ("Blessed Khan") in the Mongolian language, Temür ("iron") was born the third son of Zhenjin of the Borjigin clan and Kökejin (Bairam-Egechi) of the Khunggirad clan on 15 October 1265.
 Because Kublai's first son Dorji died early, the second-born Zhenjin became the crown prince.
 Zhenjin died in 1286 when Temür was 21 years old.
 Kublai remained close to Zhenjin's widow Kökejin, who was high in his favor.
 Like his grandfather Kublai, Temür was a follower of Tibetan Buddhism.

 Temür followed his grandfather Kublai to suppress the rebellion of Nayan (Naiyan) and other rival relatives in 1287.
 Then he and Kublai's official, Oz-Temür, came to guard the Liao River area and Liaodong in the east from Nayan's ally, Qadaan, and defeated him.
 Kublai appointed Temür the princely overseer of Karakorum and surrounding areas in July 1293.
 Three Chagatai princes submitted to him while he was defending Mongolia, fleeing to Chagatai Khanate and returning to the Yuan dynasty again during the reign of Temür.

 After Kublai Khan died in 1294, Kublai's old officials urged the court to summon a kurultai in Shangdu.
 Because Zhenjin's second son Darmabala had already died in 1292, there were only two potential successors: Zhenjin's other sons, Gammala and Temür.
 It was proposed by their mother Kökejin that they hold a competition over who had better knowledge of Genghis Khan's sayings.
 Temür won and was declared the emperor.

 In his early life he was often drunk, but after his grandfather had him caned in public a couple of times, he was "cured" of alcoholism.